Once, while taking a casual stroll through the apiary, I noticed something odd.

 The strong overpower the weak and take everything from themselves.
 They don’t take prisoners, and they’re not keen on survivors, so they may even kill the queen.
 This, ladies and gentlemen, is the essence of why and how honey bees rob other hives.

-Bees of the Italian variety are particularly notorious robbers.
+Bees of the Italian variety are particularly notorious robber bees.
 They tend to be prolific, and their numbers multiply very fast.
-As a result, in times of a dearth, they have way more mouths to feed than other races, such as Carniolans or Caucasians.
+As a result, in times of dearth, they have way more mouths to feed than other races, such as Carniolans or Caucasians.

 Although they are known to be calm, they are more aggressive than the latter two races.
 That said, any bee race is capable of this robbing behavior.

 3 Instances When Hive Robbings Are Most Likely to Occur

 Three instances increase the likelihood of robber bees.
 Having a better understanding of these instances will help you to prevent and even stop robbing behavior eventually.